Is time more valuable than money?

 18. Find Time for Leisure

 If you don’t manage your time effectively, you might feel like a machine that works continuously and is on call 24/7.
-You might not even remember the last time you took some time for yourself and just did things you really enjoy.
+You might not even remember the last time you took some time for yourself and just did things you enjoyed.

 Effective management promises that you can have that slice of time away to focus on only yourself.
 When you have got work covered, you can find the time to do things that rejuvenate you and make you happy.